ntk148v/til/amazon/courses/aws-saa-c03/README.md

   ![](https://d2908q01vomqb2.cloudfront.net/da4b9237bacccdf19c0760cab7aec4a8359010b0/2019/09/13/2019-08-13_10-41-04.png)

-  - Troubleshoot SG & NACL issues: Look at the "ACTION" field
+  - Troubleshoot SG and NACL issues: Look at the "ACTION" field
     - Incoming requests: inbound REJECT -> NACL or SG; inbound ACCEPT, outbound REJECT -> NACL
     - Outgoing requests: outbound REJECT -> NACL or SG; outbound ACCEPT, inbound REJECT -> NACL
-- Site-to-Site VPN, Virtual Private Gateway & Customer Gateway:
+- Site-to-Site VPN, Virtual Private Gateway and Customer Gateway:
   - Virtual Private Gateway (VGW):
     - VPN concentrator on the AWS side of the VPN connection
     - VGW is created and attached to the VPC from which you want to create the Site-to-Site VPN connection